 In addition to any jail or prison sentence and fines imposed, the court must also order that restitution be paid to the individual(s) whose identifying information was stolen or misused.

-If you are facing an identity theft charge, you need an experienced criminal defense attorney who can carefully review the evidence, advise you on your options, and work towards obtaining the best possible resolution.
+If you are facing an identity theft or another fraud crime, you need an experienced criminal defense attorney who can carefully review the evidence, advise you on your options, and work towards obtaining the best possible resolution.